Health

 Strengthen Language Access and Culturally Competent Care

-Montgomery County is one of the most linguistically diverse jurisdictions in the nation.
-Yet health care systems often fail patients who don't speak English fluently — through inadequate interpretation services, culturally mismatched care, and systems designed for a different patient population.
+Montgomery County is one of the most linguistically diverse jurisdictions in the nation — including residents who are Deaf or hard of hearing and rely on American Sign Language (ASL).
+Yet health care systems often fail patients who don't communicate in spoken English — through inadequate interpretation services, culturally mismatched care, and systems designed for a different patient population.

-Fatmata will fight to expand language access services across county health programs, support culturally competent training for providers, and ensure that every resident can communicate effectively with their health care team.
+Fatmata will fight to expand language access services — including interpretation in ASL — across county health programs, support culturally competent training for providers, and ensure that every resident can communicate effectively with their health care team.

 Why This Matters for Montgomery County